2 Days in Ubud, Bali

 Final Thought on Ubud

-Maybe we were struck by travel fatigue or maybe we have been spoiled by so many fantastic experiences during our now 49 countries of travel but Ubud did not fare that well in our final assessment.
+Maybe we were struck by travel fatigue, or maybe we were spoiled by so many fantastic experiences during our now 49-country journey, but Ubud did not fare that well in our final assessment.

-Perhaps if Ubud had been our first travel destination we may have viewed it differently and sites may have won us over.
-Ultimately the heat took its toll on us and we found Ubud too crowded and very touristy in nearly all the corners we visited.
+Perhaps if Ubud had been our first travel destination, we would have viewed it differently, and the sites may have won us over.
+Ultimately, the heat took its toll on us, and we found Ubud too crowded and very touristy in nearly all the corners we visited.

-I trust Ubud has more hidden gems and if we had devoted more time we would have come to appreciate these.
+I trust Ubud has more hidden gems, and if we had devoted more time to them, we would have come to appreciate them.
 Please do not read this as if we had a miserable time.

 Selfie time at Campuhan Ridge Walk in Ubud.

-We certainly enjoyed some aspects of Ubud but in an effort to keep things real, we also want to point out disappointments as they inevitably occur during a long travel stint such as ours.
+We certainly enjoyed some aspects of Ubud, but to keep things real, we also want to mention disappointments, as they inevitably occur during a long travel stint like ours.

 As things were, anticipation was building for reaching our travel goal of visiting 50 countries in 50 months.
-We were looking forward to setting foot in New Zealand, country number 50, to see our friends, The Duleys, and in some ways, I also think it distracted us somewhat from our ability to truly take in the wonders of Ubud.
+We were looking forward to setting foot in New Zealand, country number 50, to see our friends, The Duleys, and in some ways, this distracted us somewhat from our ability to truly take in the wonders of Ubud.

 5050 Travelog Destinations